Optics PhD Program

 • Oral Thesis Defense

-Students can also connect with optics professional outside the institute through regular research seminars, visits by internationally known optics researchers, and participating in Industrial Association events.
+Our Industrial Associates program allows students to connect with optics professional outside the institute through regular research seminars, visits by internationally known optics researchers, as well as other optics events.
+This program is free for institute students to join, and many events are held on-campus.